StrangeBeeCorp/docs/docs/resources/index.md

     ## Main features of the cloud distributions of TheHive and Cortex

     ### Easy to use and deploy
     The cloud distributions were built with operations and automation in mind.
-We wanted DevSecOps-friendly products that would fit in most organisations, no matter how simple or complex their infrastructure.
+We wanted DevSecOps-friendly products that would fit in most organizations, no matter how simple or complex their infrastructure.

     ### Always up-to-date
     The images are updated whenever a new TheHive or Cortex version is released.
 No need to bother updating your instances anymore, just launch a new one with a fresh image as if it were a container!